Overview of Agile Values And Principles

 People are the key drivers in bringing about substantial business developments and understanding the client requirements.
 Developing good products requires effective teamwork and interactions, irrespective of the tools provided to the individuals.

 It is not possible to develop great products without understanding the requirement of the clients.
 Hence, individual interactions help create customer-specific products.
 Just relying on the processes and tools not only makes the businesses sluggish and irresponsive to changes but also results in failure to meet customer expectations.

 Value #2 – (Working Software Matters Over Detailed Documentation)

-With the introduction of Agile, the emphasis shifted on working software from document guided workflow.
+With the introduction of Agile, the emphasis shifted to working software from document-guided workflow.
 Working software-enabled effective adaptability to change and a better understanding of customer requirements.
-Thus, Agile only limits the use of documents to ‘user stories’ which defines the developers on tasks to be carried out.
+Thus, Agile only limits the use of documents to ‘user stories’, which defines the developers on tasks to be carried out.

 Value #3 – (Customer Partnership matters more than Contractual Negotiations)

 In the traditional Waterfall model, customers communicate with developers about specific requirements before the project work resumes.
 The conventional contractual discussion methods create a wall between the customers and developers.
 Customer involvement is limited to the start of the project and when the product is ready for delivery.
 And customer participation does not take place during the making process.

 Conversely, going by the Agile Values And Principles manifesto, customer participation is encouraged throughout the making or creating process.
 The agile approach increases customer participation at regular intervals for timely demos.
 This not only helps to understand the customer requirements but also allows them to deliver value.
 Thus, collaborating with the customers throughout the entire product life-cycle forms the basis of the Agile Approach.

 Value #4 – (Being Adaptive to Change Instead by being Plan-Specific)